15 SMART Goals Examples for Your Nursing Career

 S: Instead of saying, “I want to stress less,” you can give specific details about how you can achieve that.

 M: You can measure your progress by how many hours you spend on self-care.
-Also, you can measure how these activities impact your response to situations at work compared to before.
+Also, you can measure how these activities impact your response to stressful situations at work compared to before.

 A: You may feel pushed for time, but an hour per day for yourself is not that much.
 If you can’t make it an hour straight, you can split the activities into thirty-minute sessions.